kamilz12/Vehicle_Catalog/README.md

 Vehicle Catalog is a C++ program that allows users to create and manage a catalog of cars and motorcycles.
 The program leverages object-oriented programming (OOP) principles, including polymorphism and templates, to efficiently handle different types of vehicles.
 Key Features

     Vehicle Class: This is an abstract base class representing a generic vehicle.
 It holds common attributes like brand, model, year of production, and wheel count.
-It also defines a pure virtual function toText() that must be implemented in derived classes.
+It also defines a pure virtual function writeToText() that must be implemented in derived classes.

     Cars Class: Derived from the Vehicle class, this class represents a car.
 It includes additional attributes specific to cars, such as the type of drive train and possible total weight.